-The higher levels of loan interest income helped to offset the available-for-sale securities portfolio, which increased in average balances when comparing to last quarter but decreased in average balances from the previous year.
+The higher levels of loan interest income helped to offset the available-for-sale securities portfolio, which decreased in average balances when comparing to the previous year.
 The decreased balances were expected as available-for-sale securities were used as a source of funds for loan growth.
-The income associated with the security portfolio increased by \$9 thousand in comparison to fourth quarter 2017 and decreased \$40 thousand in comparison to the same first quarter 2017.
+The income associated with the security portfolio decreased \$13 thousand in comparison to the same second quarter 2017.
 The benefit of the increase in interest income from loans was well above the loss of interest income from the smaller security portfolio.

-Overall, interest income for the quarter comparisons was higher for first quarter 2018 by 14.6% or \$1.4 million as to first quarter 2017 and higher by 2.5% or \$268 thousand as to last quarter 2017.
+Overall, interest income for the quarter comparisons was higher for second quarter 2018 by 14% or \$1.4 million as to second quarter 2017.